Omnichannel Contact Center: Features, Benefits, Best-Practice Strategies

 • Intelligent Routing and Queuing

 Besides long wait times, few things frustrate customers more than being passed from agent to agent before getting help.
 Omnichannel customer service tools can match customers with the best-suited agent.
 Routing can be based on skills, history, priority, or customer profile.
-While this is beneficial for customers, it also improves first-contact resolution rates.

 • Real-Time and Historical Analytics